aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 #### Exit code: 137; Deployment failed: Error: Failed to build asset

-If you are facing this error while trying to execute `npm run deploy`, it indiciates that Docker is running out of memory and requires additional ram to support it.
+If you are facing this error while trying to execute `npm run deploy`, it indicates that Docker is running out of memory and requires additional ram to support it.
 You can increase memory by completing the following steps:

 1. Open Docker UI
 2. Click `Settings` gear icon on top-right